tlswg/tls-fatt/README.md

 the 'formal' is not limited to formal methods but to formal security modeling generally.
 This process is outlined below.

-## The FATT Panel and FATT Liaison
+## The FATT Panel and FATT Point Person

 The FATT panel is similar to a design team as defined in [Section 6.5 in RFC 2418](https://www.rfc-editor.org/rfc/rfc2418#section-6.5).
 As with a design